CQD-SHAP: Explainable Complex Query Answering via Shapley Values: Evaluation

 \subsection{Quantitative Results}

-Table~\ref{tab:evaluation} shows the quantitative evaluation results for different query types and datasets under each explanation evaluation scenario as produced by the explanation methods defined in Section~\ref{subsec:baselines}.
-Since there is only one level of atoms in $2u$, $2i$, and $3i$, the results of the First-level and Last-level approaches are the same as those of the Random approach for these query types.
-In general, CQD-SHAP outperforms the baselines in almost all cases, except for a few instances such as the sufficient evaluation for $2u1p$ queries, where it achieves results very close to the top-performing method.
-Considering both datasets, the explanations produced by CQD-SHAP reduce MRR by between 0.642 and 0.999 in the necessary scenario and increase MRR by between 0.205 and 0.521 in the sufficient scenario, depending on the query type.
+Table~\ref{tab:combined_eval} shows the quantitative evaluation results for different query types and datasets under each evaluation scenario as produced by the explanation methods defined in Section~\ref{subsec:baselines}.
+Since $2u$, $2i$, $3i$ and $4i$ queries have only one level of atoms, the \emph{First} and \emph{Last} results are the same as \emph{Random} for these types.
+CQD-SHAP outperforms the baselines in all cases.
+Considering all datasets, the explanations produced by CQD-SHAP reduce MRR by between 2.24\% (for $3p$ on FB15k-237+H) and 45.70\% (for $2u$ on NELL995) in the necessary scenario, and increase MRR by between 2.31\% (for $4p$ on FB15k-237+H) and 58.90\% (for $2u$ on NELL995+H) in the sufficient scenario, depending on the query type.

-CQD‑SHAP demonstrates a clearly stronger effect compared with the best baseline in several cases.
-For $3i$ queries, the MRR decreases by an additional 0.274 (from -0.671 to -0.945) in the necessary evaluation and increases by 0.204 (from 0.295 to 0.499) in the sufficient evaluation on FB15k‑237, while on NELL995 it changes by -0.148 and +0.153, respectively.
-A similar pattern is observed for $1p2i$ queries, with MRR differences of -0.201 and +0.081 on FB15k‑237, and -0.128 and +0.066 on NELL995 for the necessary and sufficient evaluations, respectively.
+Comparing CQD-SHAP with the best baseline in each case, CQD‑SHAP demonstrates a clearly stronger effect.
+Most notably, for $3i$ queries on FB15k‑237, the best baseline (\emph{Score}) achieves -22.42\% in the necessary and +23.49\% in the sufficient evaluation, while CQD‑SHAP reaches -37.14\% and +42.27\%, an additional decrease of 14.72 percentage points in the necessary setting and an additional increase of 18.78 percentage points in the sufficient setting.
+On NELL995, the additional decrease and increase over the best baseline (\emph{Score}) are 13.72 and 15.18 percentage points, respectively.

+When comparing standard and harder benchmarks, the absolute $\Delta$MRR values are generally smaller on the +H variants, which is expected as the harder benchmarks reduce the proportion of queries reducible to simpler problems.
+For example, in the standard benchmark many $3p$ queries have only one missing link; therefore, identifying this link through the explanation method and executing it symbolically leads to a more significant drop in ranking.
+In the harder benchmarks, by contrast, only a subset of queries can be reduced this way, while others require two or all links to be inferred.
+Consequently, modifying only one atom has a smaller effect.
+A similar behavior is observed in the sufficiency setting, where executing only one atom neurally leads to a smaller improvement in ranking when queries are less reducible and require more complex reasoning.